 The LMD model project is developed using subversion (svn), the free software versioning and a revision control system.
-To obtain (download) the latest version of the model, simply go to the directory where you want to install the model and use the relevant svn command: svn checkout http://svn.lmd.jussieu.fr/Planeto/trunk --depth empty http://www.lmd.jussieu.fr/~lmdz/planets/mars/datadir (preserve the file names and subdirectory structure).
-This directory contains input files (topography, dust scenarios, radiative properties of scatteres, etc.) which the GCM needs to run.
-Where you put your local datadir directory (or whatever name you choose for this directory) is not critical, as that location can be specified at runtime (see sections 4.6 and 6.2.2).
+To obtain (download) the latest version of the model, simply go to the directory where you want to install the model and use the relevant svn command: svn checkout http://svn.lmd.jussieu.fr/Planeto/trunk --depth empty

-Then move to the newly generated trunk directory and download (i.e. update) the LMDZ.MARS and LMDZ.COMMON directories (the contents of these directories are described in chapter 5).
+Then move to the newly generated trunk directory and download (i.e. svn update) the LMDZ.MARS and LMDZ.COMMON directories (the contents of these directories are described in chapter 5) with: